ballen1331/Ben_Allen_Portfolio/Scraping ESPN Leaderboards/README.md

-### Scraping ESPN Leaderboard
+# Scraping ESPN Leaderboards

-## This outside research project was completed to advance my web scraping skills in rvest, while also finding a way to acquire more golf data for subsequent analysis
+## This outside research project was completed to advance my web scraping skills in rvest, while also increasing warchest of golf data

-#
+###